Dana DeGraw, LMBT, Expert Level

 Licensed Massage & Bodywork Therapist

-My journey into alternative medicine began in 2005 when I began experiencing unexplained body pain.
-I tried several approaches from Western medicine practices, but none of them really helped me.
-In fact, no one could tell me why I was in pain.
-They were all educated guesses and each doctor would tell me something different.
-It felt very frustrating and I was tired of the pain.
+My journey into alternative medicine began when I started experiencing unexplained hip discomfort and sciatica.
+I went to several conventional Western medicine doctors but none of them were able to help alleviate the pain.
 Eventually I found my way to massage and non-traditional chiropractic practitioners.
 My body started to feel a little better and I began to be able to feel energy moving throughout my body at times while receiving treatments.
 Intrigued by my experiences, I enrolled in massage school in Asheville, NC and became licensed in 2011.
-I then completed a certification in Clinical Massage at the NC School of Advanced Bodywork in Fairview, NC in 2012.
+Afterwards I completed a certification in Clinical Massage at the NC School of Advanced Bodywork in Fairview, NC in 2012.

 Dana's Approach To Myofascial Release

 As a bodyworker and one who consistently receives Myofascial Release therapy, I have come to understand the invaluable tool of self-care in healing our bodies.
 Without this component, it is difficult for the body to break “holding” patterns and heal to its full ability.
 These patterns may come from injuries, postural habits, emotional trauma, and unhealthy belief systems (social conditioning).

 Most of us need assistance in releasing the tissue causing pain and dysfunction, which is the role of the therapist.
 In my sessions with clients, I do my best to observe and tune in to the whole body so I can get a sense of where fascial restrictions are present.
 So often the cause lies somewhere other than where the symptom is present, and there are often multiple areas of restriction.